masonc15/blog/_posts/2017-03-07-PragYanCTF.md

 114               0x72                0y1110010
 ```

 And by looking at the ascii table (with `man ascii`) we see that 0x72 is equal to "r".
-Then I just kept following the flow and looking at the following values that were created in a similar way using XOR.
+So from there on I just kept following the flow and looking at the valuein `rax` after the `xor`.
 Combining them all resulted in this flag:

 ```
 r01l+th3m_411-up/@nd~4w@y